 The most important step in building a vegetable garden is to choose the right spot.
 Most veggies require 8-12 hours of full sun to produce abundantly so you want to make sure your veggie garden is located in the sunniest part of your yard.

-Being close to your outdoor water source is another consideration you will be happy you incorporated come summer when the hot, dry days can mean daily watering, so keeping it nearby is a must!
+Being close to an outdoor water source is another consideration you will be happy you thought about once summer arrives.
+Hot, dry days can mean daily watering, so keeping it nearby is a must!

 Choose the square footage based on what you want to grow for your family.
-One square foot of garden will grow 1 tomato plant; 1 head of broccoli, cauliflower, or cabbage; 16 beets or carrots; or 4-9 heads of lettuce or spinach (for example).
-Choose the garden bed size based on how much and what you want to grow.
-All New Square Foot Gardening is great book for helping you lay out a garden plan.
+One square foot of garden will grow 1 tomato plant, 1 head of broccoli, 1 cauliflower, 1 cabbage, 16 beets, or 4-9 heads of lettuce, for example.

 Choosing what veggies you love will be the basis of your garden plan.
-Make a list of everything you want to grow then head down to your local nursery and buy seeds or veggie starts suited for your area.
+Make a list of everything you want to grow, and then head to your local nursery and buy seeds or veggie starts suited for your area.

-Be sure to space plants for the size they will be full grown so they have lots of room to mature.
-Spacing information should be available on seed packets or on plant labels.
+Be sure to space plants for the size they will be when they are fully grown so they have lots of room to mature.
+Spacing information should be available on seed packets, plant labels, and at the garden center.

 Crop Rotation and Companion Planting